numerai/docs/docs/faq.md

 ## Account
 - **How do I withdraw earnings ?**
 ![WithdrawNMRUSD](../img/withdrawWallet.jpg)
- When logged in, see the "WITHDRAW/DEPOSIT" link at the bottom of your user information control panel.
+ When logged in, see the "WITHDRAW/DEPOSIT" link at the bottom of your user wallet panel.
  <br/>

 - **How do I get an ether wallet to withdraw earnings into?
 How do I sell ether ?**